Professor Daniel Krauss answers frequently asked questions about the Psychology Major at CMC

 Q: How can I get involved in research in psychology?

 A: Every faculty member in psychology has an active research laboratory and most are looking for dedicated, hard-working students who want to be involved in research.
 The best advice is to get to know our wonderful faculty, learn what they are doing, and ask if you can work with them on research.
+You can always start this process by taking an initial course with a faculty member you might be interested in working with independently.
+We also allow students to take directed research courses (PSYC197A CM or PSYC197B CM) where the student can receive academic credit for working in a psychology faculty member’s lab.

 Q: I’m not sure whether I want to do a one- or two-semester senior thesis project.
 What’s the difference?